manindra-004/NUapp_Booking/README.md

 # NUapp_SlotBooking
-I have made the Nu App which makes the administrator easy to book a slot for students and teachers
+Development of the Nu App, which simplifies the process for administrators to book slots for both students and teachers.
+The app also features authentication for both sides of the interface, push notifications, and integration with Microsoft SQL for enhanced functionality.

 # Running App
 https://user-images.githubusercontent.com/74203180/204213917-715539fb-8857-4f8f-9e6f-d35b40545af5.mp4